scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Applied a patch from KANOU Hiroki.
 PasteInto did not work.
     -   Added run length encoding compression to sfd files (for background images).
 Bitmap image sizes are much smaller now.
-    -   FontForge failed to recognize that a PNG black and white image was monochrome.
+    -   websharpstudios failed to recognize that a PNG black and white image was monochrome.
-    -   Now FontForge will immediately put up the progress indicator when loading the first font (so the user has something to look at)
+    -   Now websharpstudios will immediately put up the progress indicator when loading the first font (so the user has something to look at)
     -   A little more work on generate multiple.